Everything you need to know about visiting ATM Cave Belize

 What is ATM – Actun Tunichil Muknal Cave in Belize?

 ATM (Actun Tunichil Muknal) Cave is said to be the number one most Sacred Cave in the world.
 National Geographic deems it to be not only historically of the utmost importance globally, but also as a sacred burial place.
-Along with some amazingly preserved artifacts it is also the final resting place of a young girl known as the Crystal Maiden, an ancient Mayan Ceremonial victim.

-Today the cave is a primarily tourist attraction about an hour's drive from San Ignacio.
-The cave is very close to the Belize Guatemalan border so its often referred to as being in Guatemala (incorrectly).
-ATM has extremely well preserved human skeletal remains, ceramics and stoneware that are over 3000 years old.
-The ceramics at ATM are mostly significant because they contain what's called “kill holes” which indicate that they were used for ceremonial purposes.
-One particular pot, often called the “Monkey Pot” is one of only 4 ever found.
-It showcases the incredible quality of the ceramics that were made by the Mayan culture.
+Visit ATM cave in Belize to see some extremely well preserved human skeletal remains, ceramics and stoneware that are over 3000 years old.
+The ceramics at ATM are mostly significant because they contain what’s called “kill holes” which indicate that they were used for ceremonial purposes.

 The history of ATM cave (Actun Tunichil Muknal)

-The Mayan's knew ATM as a sacred entrance to Xibalba, the underworld in Mayan cultural beleifs.
+The Mayan’s knew ATM as a sacred entrance to Xibalba, the underworld in Mayan cultural beleifs.
 ATM loosely translates to “Cave With The Stone Sepulcher”.
-The Mayans used the massive amphitheatre at the end of the cave as a sacrificial chamber.

-Human sacrifice.
 Young girls actually.

 I can't begin to imagine what it must have been like walking through what must have felt like miles of cave system knowing you were never coming out.